What is Cowden syndrome?

 Surveillance, which means close monitoring by a medical professional, may begin 5 to 10 years earlier than the youngest person diagnosed with a specific cancer in the family, but should begin no later than the ages noted above.
 The frequency of scheduled colonoscopies may increase based on how many polyps are found.

 Screening options may change over time as new technologies are developed and more is learned about CS.
 It is important to talk with your doctor about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans.

-If you are concerned about your risk of cancer, talk with your doctor.
+If you are concerned about your risk of cancer, talk with your health care team.
+It can be helpful to bring someone along to your appointments to take notes.
 Consider asking the following questions:

-- Where can I be referred to for a hereditary cancer risk assessment?
+Where can I receive a hereditary cancer risk assessment?

 If you are concerned about your family history and think your family may have CS, consider asking the following questions:

 Does my family history increase my risk of cancer?